 A Digital Object Identifier (DOI) makes your work easier to find by users across the web.
-Remember to include the DOI whenever you mention your work—in a paper, at a conference, on a poster, or in a tweet.
+Remember to include the DOI whenever you mention your work—in a paper, at a conference, or on social media.

 Pointing your DOI to a stable web page is key.
 Depositing your scholarly work in the Stanford Digital Repository (SDR) guarantees you a persistent URL (PURL) that will never change and a DOI that always works.